Ordered Patch Theory

 Therefore, \tilde{M}-almost-all infinite substrate sequences are strictly \tilde{M}-ML-random.

-(Note: Utilizing \tilde{M}-ML-randomness structurally guarantees that the typical outputs of the substrate are drawn self-consistently from the biased, highly structured algorithmic measure \tilde{M} rather than uniform noise, providing the rigorous mathematical scaffolding for the structural frequency consequences below.)
+(Note: Utilizing \tilde{M}-ML-randomness structurally guarantees that the typical outputs of the substrate are drawn self-consistently from the biased, highly structured algorithmic measure \tilde{M} rather than uniform noise, providing the mathematical scaffolding for the structural-frequency conjecture below (Conjecture P-1a).)

 4. M-Normality vs. Borel Normality